UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

 hobby projects and learning, no sensitive information should be involved.

-The authorization key found in the SETUP.md tutorial is a very important token, only share it with those you trust and are sure to trust in the future.
+The authorization key found in the SETUP.md tutorial is a very important token, only share it with those you trust and are guaranteed to trust in the future.